 Most aspects relating to children upon divorce or breakdown of a relationship and also care proceedings are governed by the Children Act 1989 as amended and supplemented by other statutes.

-The law on children has changed in the last couple of years an emphasises the importance of children having an ongoing relationship with both of their parents following family separation, when it is in the child's interests.
-Terminology is changing and we moving away from concepts of Residence and Contact as set out below to Shared Parenting and Child Arrangements Orders.
+The law on children changed lmost six years ago now and emphasises the importance of children having an ongoing relationship with both of their parents following family separation, when it is in the child's interests and is safe and secure.
+Terminology has changed and we moved away from concepts of Residence and Contact as set out below to Shared Parenting and Child Arrangements Orders.
 Child Arrangement Orders come into effect from 22nd April 2014.
 There is also a presumption that both parents are important in a child's life but not that this means an equality of time with each.

 - He is married to the mother at the time of birth or subsequently marries her.